Harold and Maude: Release

 Harold and Maude was released with a vague, text-only poster and very little marketing.
 The initial release underperformed at the box office, but it gradually found success in repertory theatres and recouped its costs after several years.
 Danny Peary, author of the Cult Movies series, referred to the film as "[o]ne of the runaway cult favorites of the seventies" and commented that it "[broke] longevity records in cities like Detroit, Montreal, and most memorably, Minneapolis, where residents actually picketed the Westgate Theater trying to get management to replace the picture after a consecutive three-year run."

 Home media

-The Criterion Collection released Harold and Maude for Region 1 on DVD and Blu-ray on June 12, 2012, including a collection of audio excerpts of Ashby from January 11, 1972, and of screenwriter Colin Higgins from January 10, 1979, a new video interview with Yusuf/Cat Stevens, a new audio commentary by Ashby biographer Nick Dawson and producer Charles B. Mulvehill, and a booklet which includes a new film essay by Matt Zoller Seitz.
+The Criterion Collection released Harold and Maude for Region 1 on DVD and Blu-ray on June 12, 2012 and will also reissue the Blu-ray and release the 4K Ultra HD Blu-ray on November 3, 2026 after the 2012 releases went out of print.
+The sets include a collection of audio excerpts of Ashby from January 11, 1972, and of screenwriter Colin Higgins from January 10, 1979, a new video interview with Yusuf/Cat Stevens, a new audio commentary by Ashby biographer Nick Dawson and producer Charles B. Mulvehill, and a booklet which includes a new film essay by Matt Zoller Seitz.
 Exclusive to the Blu-ray edition are a new digital restoration of the film with an uncompressed monaural soundtrack and an optional remastered uncompressed stereo soundtrack.
 Other exclusives are a New York Times profile of Gordon from 1971, an interview from 1997 with Cort and cinematographer John Alonzo, and an interview from 2001 with executive producer Mildred Lewis.

+Paramount released their Blu-ray as a limited edition release under the Paramount Presents line on December 7, 2021.